abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 If we compose the two morphisms in the source order, and we use the functor to get the corresponding morphism in the target order ($F(g•f)$) we get another morphism from object $F(a)$ to object $F(c)$ ($F(g•f) :: F(a) \to F(c)$)

 But because in orders there can be just one morphism between $F(a)$ and $F(c)$ so these two morphisms must be equal to one another.

+-->

 Linear functions
 ===

-Now let's talk about the "normal" functions - ones between numbers.
+OK, enough with this abstract nonsence, let's talk about "normal" functions - ones between numbers.

 In calculus, there is this concept of *linear functions* (also called "degree one polynomials") that are sometimes defined as functions of the form $f(x) = xa$ i.e. ones that contain no operations other than multiplying the argument by some constant (designated as $a$ in the example).

-But if we start plotting some such functions we will realize that there is another way to describe them - their graphs are always straight lines.
+But if we start plotting some such functions we will realize that there is another way to describe them - their graphs are always comprised of straight lines.

 ![Linear functions](linear_functions.svg)

 **Question:** Why is that?

-An interesting property of these functions is that most of them *preserve* addition, that is for any $x$ and $y$, you have $f(x) + f(y) = f(x + y)$.
+Another interesting property of these functions is that most of them *preserve* addition, that is for any $x$ and $y$, you have $f(x) + f(y) = f(x + y)$.

 ![Linear functions](linear_function_functor.svg)

-And if you paid attention to the functor law formula, you would already know that linear functions are just *functors between the group of natural numbers under addition and itself.*
+And if you pay attention, you would know that you just saw the functor law formula.
+So linear functions are just *functors between the group of natural numbers under addition and itself.* (more generally, they are functors in the category of vector spaces.)

 **Question:** Are the two formulas we presented to define linear functions completely equivalent?